 What is a welding voltage reduction device (VRD)?

-The OCV is the voltage between the electrode holder (or stinger) and the working (or grounding) clamp when the welder is on, but you are not welding.
+The OCV is the voltage between the electrode holder (or stinger) and the working (or grounding) clamp when the power supply is on, but you are not welding.
 If you have a welding rod in the stinger and the working clamp is connected, the OCV is between the rod and the base metal.

 In many high-risk situations, VRDs are mandatory and specific laws control VRD’s specifications and usage.
 For high-risk welding, it is illegal to deactivate them.